Andraž Šporar: Middlesbrough (loan)

-In August 2021 he joined English side Middlesbrough on loan.
+In August 2021, he joined English side Middlesbrough on loan.
 He scored his first goal for the club in a 2–0 win against Nottingham Forest on 15 September 2021.

 Panathinaikos

 On 27 July 2022, Šporar signed a four-year contract with Super League Greece side Panathinaikos for a reported transfer fee of over €3 million.

 International career

-In November 2016, Šporar received his first call-up to the senior Slovenia squad for matches against Malta and Poland.
-He debuted against Malta, replacing Milivoje Novaković late in the second half.
+In November 2016, Šporar received his first call-up to the Slovenia senior squad for the matches against Malta and Poland.
+He debuted against the former, replacing Milivoje Novaković late in the second half.

+On 7 September 2023, Šporar scored two goals against Northern Ireland, becoming the tenth player in the Slovenia national team's history to reach double digits of international goals.

+In June 2024, Šporar was included in the 26-man Slovenian squad for UEFA Euro 2024, his first major international tournament.

 Personal life

 Andraž Šporar is the son of Olimpija's former captain Miha Šporar.
-In the past, Šporar has revealed that it is his ambition to earn a move to Liverpool, which is his favourite club, at some stage in his career.
+In the past, Šporar has stated his ambition to earn a move to Liverpool, which is his favourite club.
 Liverpool followed the player in 2015, but in the end there was no transfer.